An Alaskan Woman’s Real Story

 “I know you,” drowns out a loud male voice somewhere from behind the boarding area.
 I turn my head around like everybody else, astonished that a human’s voice succeeds to be audible in the noise.
 Meanwhile the man arrives in the middle of the boarding area.
 He points at me and says “you are a dancer.”

 “Thank you.”
 I answer.
 The noise picks up again with a lot of coughing and some giggling.
-I hand my boarding pass to the Alaska representative.
-The reader emits the red light, she returns the boarding pass “have a nice flight Carmen.”
+I hand my boarding pass to the Alaska Airlines representative.
+The reader emits, a red light is seen, she returns the boarding pass “have a nice flight Carmen.”
 I board the plane greeting at least five familiar people who were already seated.
 I greet another ten when they pass my seat to get to their seats further back in the aisle.
 I had not seen them in the large crowd in the waiting area.

 When you fly Seattle-Fairbanks or vice versa there are always 15 to 20 people you know on your plane.Seattle-Tacoma is Alaska's front door to the world.
 Click To Tweet